solo-io/gloo/docs/content/guides/integrations/datadog/_index.md

 The installation creates a daemonset for the Datadog agent, so there will be a pod for each worker node in your cluster, and a pod for `kube-state-metrics`.

-With Datadog installed, we now need to configure our Gloo deployment to make Envoy metrics available to Datadog.
+With Datadog installed, we now need to configure our Gloo Edge deployment to make Envoy metrics available to Datadog.

 ---

-## Configure the Gloo deployment
+## Configure the Gloo Edge deployment

 We will need to update two things to allow metrics collection from Datadog.
 In order to discover the Envoy pods, the Datadog agent is relying on an [Autodiscovery feature](https://docs.datadoghq.com/agent/kubernetes/integrations/?tab=kubernetes) that looks for specific annotations associated with Envoy pods.